Crystal Lake (band)

 Crystal Lake is a Japanese metalcore band from Tokyo, formed in 2002.
-The band comprises vocalist John Robert Centorrino, guitarists Yudai Miyamoto and Hisatsugu Taji, bassist Mitsuru, and drummer Gaku Taura, who is a former member of Nocturnal Bloodlust.
+The band comprises vocalist PK, guitarists Yudai Miyamoto and Hisatsugu Taji, bassist Mitsuru, and drummer Gaku Taura, who is a former member of Nocturnal Bloodlust.
 After Shinya Hori's departure, Miyamoto is the only member of the original line-up who remains in the band.
 Crystal Lake have released five studio albums.
-Their latest studio album, Helix, was released on 28 November 2018.
+Their latest studio album, The Weight of Sound, was released on 23 January 2026.

 History

 Formation and first releases (2002–2005)

 Crystal Lake was formed in 2002 in Tokyo, Japan.
 Their first demo, Freewill, was released in February in time for the show in Korea which they were invited to by GMC Records.
 The second demo, One Word Changes Everything, came out in July, and a self-released four-track EP, also entitled Freewill was released in September with 1000 copies made and sold.
 In September 2003, Crystal Lake played five shows in Japan with Australian band Day of Contempt.

 From March to June 2004, they toured with Loyal to the Grave and Extinguish the Fire.
 Following the end of the tour, the bands released a split album titled Blood of Judas on CD and DVD.

 On 29 April 2005, the band released their second split album with Risen and Unboy titled 3 Way Split.
 They also toured in Malaysia.